Veritas InfoScale Availability 8.0 for UNIX Linux: Administration Training Course

-The Veritas Infoscale Availability 7.4.2 is for UNIX/Linux system administrators, system engineers, technical support personnel, network/SAN administrators, and systems integration/development staff, who will be installing, operating, or integrating InfoScale Availability.
+The Veritas Infoscale Availability 8.0 is designed for UNIX/Linux system administrators, system engineers, technical support personnel, network/SAN administrators, and systems integration/development staff, who will install, configure, manage, and integrate InfoScale Availability.

 Knowledge of and hands-on experience with UNIX/Linux systems administration is required.